kubernetes/community/contributors/design-proposals/envvar-configmap.md

 part of the environment variable section including the optional prefix when defined.

-The `create configmap` should be enhanced with an option to create a ConfigMap from a a single file or a directory of files where the files are in VAR=VAL format.
-Lines beginning with # (comments) or blank lines are ignored.
+The `create configmap` will add a `--from-env-file` flag to create a ConfigMap from a a single file where the file is in VAR=VAL format.
+Lines beginning with
+\# (comments) or blank lines are ignored.
 The VARs must be "C" identifiers.
 If an invalid VAR is present, a validation error will occur.
 If duplicate VARs are encountered, the last value will be used.

 ### API Resource